IroshanBrian/file-upload-telegram-bot/README.md

-# Files upload from server to telegram bot
+# Files upload from server to telegram

 ## Requirements